Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is No correlation with outcomes.
+The correct answer is No need for Elizabethan collar.

 🔍 Key Findings